Caching Fastas

 Overview

-The caching system for the genomic region extraction pipeline prevents redundant computations and speeds up repeated or similar requests.
-It works by generating a unique cache key for each specific set of parameters and storing the resulting files under a deterministic directory name.
+The caching system for the genomic region generation prevents redundant computations and speeds up repeated or similar requests.
+It works by generating a unique cache key for each specific set of parameters and storing the output path in a Redis cache using dogpile.cache.
 This allows the pipeline to reuse previous outputs rather than recomputing them.
+The cache also handles locking to enable parallel execution of the genomic region generation task without accidentally downloading or computing the same files concurrently.

 What is Cached?

-Each high-level request (e.g., to /api/genomic/cascaded/ncbi or /ensembl) is decomposed into individual region-specific forms (for example, one for gene, one for exon, etc.).
+Each high-level request is uncomposed into individual region-specific forms (for example, one for gene, one for exon, etc.).

 For each form: